 Lightly spray a 9x13 pan with cooking spray and then line the bottom of it with pineapple slices.

-Mix together yellow cake mix according to package instructions and pour the batter over the pineapple slices.
+Mix together yellow cake mix according to package instructions (swap out the water for pineapple juice for extra flavor!) and pour the batter over the pineapple slices.

 Bake the cake according to boxed cake directions, between 25-28 minutes.
 You will know the cake is done when you touch the center and it bounces back.